Kamirus/purescript-selda/guide/SimpleE2E.md

 people = Table { name: "people" }
 ```

-Similarly we create a second table - `bankAccounts`.
+Similarly we create a second table and provide its table definition - `bankAccounts`.
+The name of the table in the database - here it's `bank_accounts` - is passed as string in the record for the `Table` constructor.

 ```purescript
 createBankAccounts ∷ PostgreSQL.Connection → Aff Unit